CharGoldenYT/KrillYouBot/readme.md

 MAKE SURE TO SET THIS WHEN YOU INSTALL PYTHON!! ![](docs/IMPORTANT.png)

+If you didn't already do it, check [here](docs/pathSetup/SETTINGPYTHONPATH.md)

 then simply run `build.bat` from the root of the repo with everything downloaded.

 > [!NOTE]